MENU

 Personal Overview

-Dr. Juan Camilo Avendano is an Assistant Professor in the Systems Engineering Department and the Director of the Center for Advanced Manufacturing and Innovative Design (CAMID) at the Florida Institute of Technology.
-He holds a Ph.D. in Engineering Systems, which he received in 2020, an M.S. in Systems Engineering, an M.S. in Engineering Management, and a B.S. in Aerospace Engineering, from the Florida Institute of Technology.
-He also has significant industry experience as a systems consultant for several years, enhancing his practical understanding of engineering challenges.
+Dr. Juan Camilo Avendaño is an Assistant Professor in the Mathematics & Systems Engineering Department at the Florida Institute of Technology.
+With a Ph.D. in Engineering Systems (2020), an M.S. in Systems Engineering, an M.S. in Engineering Management, and a B.S. in Aerospace Engineering, Dr. Avendaño combines deep academic knowledge with several years of industry experience as a systems consultant.
+His practical background enhances his expertise in solving complex engineering challenges.

 Educational Background